Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 The Insomnia app enables debugging with Chrome DevTools.
 To open DevTools, click **View** then **Toggle DevTools**.

-If you want to focus specifically on the plugin you are developing, you can find it from the **Sources** tab and/or filter the **Console** based on the plugin’s file name.
+If you want to focus specifically on the plugin you are developing, you can find it from the **Sources** tab and/or filter the **Console** based on the plugin's file name.

 ## Template Tags